yasir2000/openwrt-oldwiki-md/Faq.rst

 [http://www.pastebin.com/ pastebin.com].
 Only post the URL on IRC.

+== Where should I send bug reports? ==

+Please send reproducible bugs to our [http://dev.openwrt.org/report ticket system].

 == What is left behind, when erasing the flash? ==

 {{{mtd}}} will leave the bootloader and NVRAM settings untouched.